-We invite interested organizations to submit proposals for implementation or planning by 5 p.m.
-Eastern time on Tuesday, Nov.
-24, 2015, using Kresge's online application system.
-The application system will require applicants to provide information about their organization and grant request, answer a set of narrative questions, provide demographic data for their organization, and upload a number of attachments as detailed below.
+We invite interested organizations to submit proposals for implementation grants by 5 p.m.
+Eastern time on Monday, Nov.
+21, 2016, using Kresge's online application system (Fluxx) at kresge.fluxx.io.
+Fluxx will require applicants to provide information about their organization and grant request, answer a set of narrative questions, provide demographic data for their organization, and upload a number of attachments as detailed below.
+If your organization does not have an existing account in Kresge's Fluxx system, we strongly encourage you to create one well before the proposal deadline as it typically takes 2-3 business days to process new account requests.